|Size||17-18 in (44-46 cm); 20-24 in (52-62 cm) (wingspan)|

 |Characteristics||Black and white plumage, long tail feathers|

-If magpies do not hatch together (they would stay together for their entire lives then), they form little groups of up to 100 birds, which often stay in one place to take a nap.
+If a female and male magpie don't hatch eggs (they would stay together for their entire lives then), they form little groups of up to 100 birds, which often stay in one place to take a nap.